PranabNandy/Linux-Kernel-Internals/3.MCU/README.md

         - Sets PendSV interrupt pending if a context switch is needed.

+✅ **Why update the OS tick count?**

+**The tick count** is a global variable maintained by the RTOS to **keep track of time in ticks** (e.g., every 1 ms if SysTick runs at 1 kHz).
+This is essential for:

+### 1. Task Scheduling and Time-Slicing
+- In preemptive multitasking, tasks share the CPU.

+- SysTick interrupt fires periodically (e.g., every 1 ms).
+- Each SysTick interrupt, we increase **The Tick count.**

+- RTOS uses tick count to decide:

+    - Whether the currently running task exceeded its time slice.

+    - If so, trigger PendSV for context switching to another ready task.

+Benefit:
+- Without tick count, tasks could hog CPU indefinitely → no fairness.

 ```c++
 +--------------------+         +-------------------+         +------------------+
 |  User Application  | ----->  |   SVC Exception   | ----->  | Switch to Priv.  |